Mead Croft (Norton Court Estate Cottage No 12)

 The auction leaflet from 1845, referred to earlier, states that Richard Leach was living in one of the three cottages at that time and I believe it to have been No 12.
 Richard was married to Mary and they had at least six children.
 In 1841 Richard and family were already at No 12 with his brother Samuel living at Yew Tree Cottage.

-By 1910 No 12 had passed to a relation of George, Walter James and his wife Laura, who were still in residence at the time of the Norton Court auction sale in 1952.
+Walter and Laura James were still in residence at the time of the Norton Court auction sale in 1952.
 In the auction the three cottages were recorded as a single lot, Lot No 17, and were described as being built of brick with a tiled roof and with a total rent to the Estate of £29 per annum.
 Each cottage had a coal shed, earth closet and garden and water was obtained from a well and pump common to the three cottages.
 Mead Croft was No 12 and recorded as follows; Living room with two cupboards, lean-to back kitchen with furnace, bedroom with fireplace and landing bedroom.

-"At the bottom of the garden at ‘Yew Tree Cottage’ was a brook which ran into a pond in Mr Phelps’ field at Yew Tree Farm and, putting on ‘wellies’, we would wade in here with jam jars to collect newts and tadpoles.
+The following memories were shared by Sheila Maidment (nee Mullens) who was born next door at Yew Tree Cottage in 1923; "At the bottom of the garden at ‘Yew Tree Cottage’ was a brook which ran into a pond in Mr Phelps’ field at Yew Tree Farm and, putting on ‘wellies’, we would wade in here with jam jars to collect newts and tadpoles.
 Over the brook was a wooden plank leading into ‘Mead Croft’ where Mr & Mrs Walter James lived – we called them ‘Bampy’ and ‘Granny Nanny’ because they looked after us when our parents were out.
 ‘Granny Nanny’ was Laura Brew before her marriage – the daughter of the village schoolmaster.
 Walter was very lame and as far back as I can remember always walked with a stick.
 He had a bicycle that he rode everywhere even cycling into Gloucester to do his shopping.
 It was what we used to call a ‘sit up and beg’ bike.
 I don’t recall his wife going into town at all.
 She was a very gracious lady, very smart with white hair and she would walk around the lane and fields doing her knitting.
 She was never without it and must have made hundreds of pairs of socks.
 She was very house-proud always keeping it spotless and was also an excellent cook.
 She was very strict with Walter (or the ‘Gaffer’ as locals called him) making sure he was always clean and tidy and she strongly disapproved of him smoking, allowing him five Woodbines a day.
 After she died he made up for this as he always had a ‘fag’ in his mouth.
 As well as the yard, orchard and meadow which he had with ‘Mead Croft’ he also had an allotment on the Tewkesbury Road near Norton Garage that at the time was owned by Wally Johnson.
 On this allotment he grew potatoes and at harvesting time my brothers and I would cycle down with him to help pick up and bag the crop.
 Then either Frank Bridge or Harry Cook would transport the sacks back to his barn.
 We also helped him haymaking in his meadow and fruit picking in the orchard.
 The best of his apples were boxed and sent to market in Gloucester to be sold.
 Some were then stored in the hayloft and the remainder were used to make his very potent cider.
 I have a photo of us all picking and boxing the apples.
 He also had a cider house where he always had a barrel of cider on tap.
 My brother Michael had a tree house built at the top of an elm tree at the back of ‘Mead Croft’.
 In those days there was a right of way at the back of the houses and past ‘Jasmine Cottage’ into a yard with barns, stables, pig sty etc and also an orchard and meadow that belonged to ‘Bampy’ and where we were allowed to play.
 ‘Bampy’ no longer kept animals, except a few hens, and my father cleaned out the pigsty, painted it, put a carpet on the floor and with a few pieces of furniture inside this was my playhouse.
 There was also an old workshop with a lathe, vices and pieces of chair backs and legs lying on the floor; a reminder of the days when Walter James’ family had been chairmakers".

 Walter John James, the last recorded owner of the chairmaking workshop at Norton, held the keys to the chapel for many years and was a great supporter of its cause.
 On occasion, if the Methodist Minister did not turn up for a service he would take it himself.
 He was also responsible for the Sunday School at the Chapel.
 He held his own set of firm beliefs and it is remembered that one day, whilst a visiting Methodist Minister was delivering a sermon in the Chapel, he stood up and declared that the Minister was not speaking the word of God and that he was not prepared to listen to him.
 He then proceeded to leave the Chapel immediately.
 Walter James lived at Mead Croft for many years before moving to a Methodist Rest Home at Lansdowne Road, Cheltenham, where he was to die at the age of 96 in February 1959.
 By this time the Chapel had ceased to be used by the Methodists and had been taken over by the Parish Church but it was still thought very appropriate that his body should be taken into the old Chapel for the first part of his funeral service and that the Methodist Minister should have the principal part in conducting it.